nhn/toast-ui.doc/README.md

 $ tuidoc
 ```

-Or, you can add the commands as scrtips to the project's `package.json` file.
+Or, you can add the commands as scripts to the project's `package.json` file.

 ``` json
 {